Posted by Gaye Kiel on | Comments Off on The Nuances of Printing on Plastic with Inkjet Printing

 Revolutionary Surface Treatment with HeliDyne

 The HeliDyne system introduces a groundbreaking method of enhancing material properties through a unique helix-patterned corona electrode technology.
-This patented innovation is crucial for achieving superior adhesion on various substrates, particularly in challenging applications involving advanced polymer panels and honeycomb boards.
+This patented innovation is highly unique in the industry for achieving superior adhesion on various substrates, particularly applications involving wide, thick, porous materials.

 Furthermore, HeliDyne’s design accommodates many material types, including porous, hollow, or oversized, substantially expanding its application range.
-It is the perfect option for foam adhesive surface treatment.
+It is the perfect option for extruded foam surface treatment, honey-combed sheets, polymer panels and more.
 Built with uncompromising craftsmanship, this system is a testament to 3DT LLC’s commitment to excellence and innovation in surface treatment technology.

 As a result, HeliDyne marks a breakthrough in the industry, establishing unprecedented standards for efficiency, flexibility, and adhesive strength in surface treatment applications.
-If you’re looking for an advanced solution for advanced polymer panel adhesive, look no further than HeliDyne by 3DT LLC.
+If you’re looking for an advanced solution for polymer adhesion, look no further than HeliDyne by 3DT LLC.

 Advanced HeliDyne Corona Treatment System Features